top of page

 • Use about 1 tablespoon of loose leaf tea per 8 ounces of water.

-• Heat water to the appropriate temperature for your tea type.
+• Heat water to the appropriate temperature for my tea type.

 • Steep the leaves in a teapot or infuser for the recommended time.